HW2: Query Rewriting with PRF

 1. New Retrieval Capabilities

-See the Design Guide for advice about how to implement these capabilities.
+See the Design Guide for details.

 2. Experiments

-A query wins if the relative difference ≥ 2.0% and loses if the relative difference ≤ -2.0%.
-Otherwise, it is a tie.
+A query wins if the relative difference ≥ 2.0% and loses if the

-Experiment 1: Documents and Terms
+2.1.
+Experiment 1: Number of Feedback Documents

 2.4.
 Advice